-Materials: Chromed metal tube and parts.
-White painted metal (iron and aluminium) round lampshade and base.
+Materials: White painted metal (iron and aluminium) round base.
+Chromed metal tube and parts.
 Iron gooseneck with a black plastic tubular cover.
+White painted round aluminium lampshade.
 White painted Bakelite socket.
-They were also produced with a porcelain socket.
+Also produced with a porcelain socket.

 Height: 38 cm / 14.96” (adjustable gooseneck)

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1970s – Mid-Century Modern.

 Manufacturer: To be appraised.